fermyon/developer/content/bartholomew/templates.md

 ```

 Note that the `site.pages` array has access to every single document in the `content` folder.
+See [below](#values-reference) for example values.
 This part of the API may change in the future, as it does not scale terribly well.

 ### The `env` Object